 - Insufficient labeling and warnings

 - Any pipeline installation violating safety or standards and building codes

 - Leaky hoses and tanks

-Exposure to propane and natural gases can place individuals at great risk of severe injuries or loss of lives if a catastrophic explosion or fire occurs.
-Damaged gas pipelines and faulty valves can cause harmful gas to escape, leading to gas explosions.
+Exposure to propane and natural gases can place individuals at significant risk of severe injuries or loss of lives if a catastrophic explosion or fire occurs.
+Damaged pipelines and faulty valves can cause leaks, leading to gas explosions.

-Many people involved in natural gas explosions experience severe life-altering injuries, including:
+Many people involved in a house or workplace explosion experience severe life-altering injuries, including:

 - Fractured bones

 - Burn injury

 - Crush injury

 - Amputation and crushed limbs caused by equipment failure or mechanical malfunction